 Medivation, Inc. v.
 Regents of the University of California and Aragon Pharmaceuticals, Inc. (San Francisco Super.
 Ct.)

 Trial counsel at former firm for Aragon Pharmaceuticals, Inc. in a breach of contract case concerning the right to develop certain chemical compounds for the treatment of prostate cancer.
-Won summary judgment granting Aragon the exclusive right to develop a promising prostate cancer treatment valued at over $200 million and rejecting all of the plaintiff’s claims for damages.
-The case was upheld by the California Court of Appeals.
+Won summary judgment granting Aragon the exclusive right to develop a promising prostate cancer treatment valued at over $200 million and rejecting all of the plaintiff's claims for damages.
+The case was upheld by the California Court of Appeal.

 Click here for the summary judgment rulings